 Section 27(a) of the Act directs the Board to take into account the "technical feasibility and economic reasonableness of measuring or reducing the particular type of pollution" when conducting a rulemaking.
 415 ILCS 5/27(a) (2012).
 Section 27(b) of the Act requires the Board to determine whether a proposed substantive regulation "has any adverse economic impact on the people of the State of Illinois."
 415 ILCS 5/27(b) (2012).
-For the reasons below, the Board finds that the proposed rules are technically feasible and economically reasonable and will not have an adverse economic impact on citizens of Illinois.
+For the reasons below, the Board at second notice found that the proposed rules are technically feasible and economically reasonable and will not have an adverse economic impact on citizens of Illinois.

-As an initial matter, the Board notes that as required by Section 27(b) of the Act (415 ILCS 5/27(b) (2012)), the Board requested that DCEO conduct an economic impact study of the Agency's rulemaking proposal.
+As an initial matter, the Board noted that as required by Section 27(b) of the Act (415 ILCS 5/27(b) (2012)), the Board requested that DCEO conduct an economic impact study of the Agency's rulemaking proposal.
 As noted above, DCEO declined to undertake such a study.
 During each hearing, the hearing officer afforded those present an opportunity to address the Board's request for a study and DCEO's response.
 Tr.1 at 31; Tr.2 at 55.
 No participant offered testimony or comment on the request or response.

-The Agency states that its proposal impacts "any facility with a thermal effluent limit that seeks to demonstrate such effluent limit is more stringent than necessary to protect a balanced, indigenous population of fish, shellfish and wildlife."
+The Agency stated that its proposal impacts "any facility with a thermal effluent limit that seeks to demonstrate such effluent limit is more stringent than necessary to protect a balanced, indigenous population of fish, shellfish and wildlife."
 SR at 11.
 Generally, the affected facilities are nuclear and coal-fired steam electric generating facilities.
 Id.
-The Agency estimates that there are twenty-five such facilities that may seek to use the proposed procedure.
+The Agency estimated that there are twenty-five such facilities that may seek to use the proposed procedure.
 Id.
 However, the Agency also clarified at hearing that the proposed procedural rules would apply to any facility with a thermal effluent limit.
 Tr.1 at 20.
-The Agency states that it "shared with representatives of the electric generating industry and environmental groups" a copy of the Agency's proposal.
+The Agency stated that it "shared with representatives of the electric generating industry and environmental groups" a copy of the Agency's proposal.
 SR at 11.
 The Agency also submitted a draft of the proposal to USEPA.
 Id.

-Nothing in this rulemaking record shows that the proposed procedural rules are technically infeasible or economically unreasonable.
+The Board stated at second notice that nothing in this rulemaking record showed that the proposed procedural rules were technically infeasible or economically unreasonable.
+The Board maintains that same position now.
 The proposed procedural rules do not involve any new technology and impose no new technical requirements.
 See SR at 10.
 The proposed procedural rules do not require regulated entities to incur costs for treatment technology or pollution controls.
 Rather, the proposed procedural rules provide a process for regulated entities to petition the Board for relief under CWA Section 316(a) to establish a site-specific alternative thermal effluent limitation.
-Further, the Agency notes that "[f]ailure to establish procedural rules to allow relief from otherwise applicable thermal effluent standards pursuant to Section 316(a) of the Clean Water Act could result in the requirement to install cooling technologies at potentially large costs."
+Further, the Agency noted that "[f]ailure to establish procedural rules to allow relief from otherwise applicable thermal effluent standards pursuant to Section 316(a) of the Clean Water Act could result in the requirement to install cooling technologies at potentially large costs."
 SR at 10-11.

-Based on the record, the Board finds that the proposed procedural rules in the order below are technically feasible, economically reasonable, and will not have an adverse economic impact on the people of Illinois.
+Based on the record, the Board finds that the proposed procedural rules are technically feasible, economically reasonable, and will not have an adverse economic impact on the people of Illinois.